LIKEtoKNOW.it’s app helps you buy the products in your screenshots

 Breaking Free

 The first rule of running a company that relies on social media is knowing that you can never sit still.
 Platforms come and go.
 Remember when MySpace was one of the most popular websites in the world?
 And when Snapchat was a niche app for sexting on college campuses?
-Well Imagine telling your 2007 self that MySpace is dead and that niche sexting app is a public company worth $28 billion dollars.
+Well Imagine telling your 2007 self that MySpace is dead and that niche sexting app is a public company worth $28 billion.
 Get the point yet?

 So today LIKEtoKNOW.it is announcing its own app, which will let audiences shop content from anywhere on your phone.
 Essentially the app means it no longer has to worry about its service fitting within the rules of each social platform, or even a new platform that pops up which doesn’t take kindly to links (or API workarounds).